jumidev/cloudicorn-cli/docs/component_guidelines.md

 To allow modules to be as generic as possible, cloudicorn handles remote states using a global project level setting.
 Likewise, in order to inject values from one resource to another, cloudicorn handles this on the component level with a `component_inputs` block.

+Terraform code using in cloudicorn does not need to have knowledge of the remote states, this is by design and allows for the terraform code to be simpler.

 ### Variables

 Modules use shortest possible variable names, without prefixing.
 For example, for an `azurerm_resource_group` the variable used for its name shoudl be `var.name` **not** `var.resource_group_name`

-Where applicable, modules should have a `var.tags` which is a map(any) type
+Where applicable, modules should have a `var.tags` which is a `map(any)` type

 In almost all cases, azure resources require a resource group.
 This must come from a remote state, **not** from a string, and **not** created in the module its self

-In many cases, azure resources need a `location` attribute.
-This should come from the attribute of the provided resource group, **not** as a string

 ### Outputs